pauljeffrey/FoondaMate-ML-Engineer-Coding-Challenge-001/README.md

 # FoondaMate-ML-Engineer-Coding-Challenge-001

-**Please, migrate from "main" to the "master" branch to view FoondaMate ML Engineer Coding Challenge solution.**
+**Please, switch from "main" to the "master" branch to view FoondaMate ML Engineer Coding Challenge solution.**
 **Thank you!**